-For a situation to come across as unambiguously dangerous for the victim, every member of an organisation must be on the same page about this issue.
+For a situation to come across as unambiguously dangerous for the victim, every member of an organization must be on the same page about this issue.
 Through dedicated training events, employees and managers must learn that denigrating or discriminatory comments, such as racist or sexist language, must never be downplayed.
-Behaviour that some might see as “innocuous” or simply “unkind” can have a long-term impact on the victim’s health.
-Victims of workplace harassment and bullying can suffer severe psychosocial issues, including PTSD, anxiety, depression and attempted suicide.
-During training sessions, it’s also important to define what constitutes workplace harassment and remind participants of the relevant employment and labour laws.
+Behavior that some might see as “innocuous” or simply “unkind” can have a long-term impact on the victim’s health.
+Victims of workplace harassment and bullying can suffer severe psychosocial issues, including PTSD, anxiety, depression, and attempted suicide.
+During training sessions, it’s also important to define what constitutes workplace harassment and remind participants of the relevant employment and labor laws.
 This approach demonstrates how preventive action is better than trying to deal with a situation that has been festering for months.

 However, keep in mind that experts recommend the concepts delivered in this training should be successfully integrated into the company culture.

 In addition to training harassment representatives within various teams and ensuring support from HR, employees must be clear about what is required of them.
 Each individual must understand that they play a role in maintaining a healthy work environment.
 In other words, it is everyone’s business.
 Collective vigilance also benefits mental wellbeing at work.

 In order to promote solidarity between employees, regardless of their gender, ethnicity, profession, or position in the hierarchy, the company must also be clear about its diversity and inclusion values.
 Being open to diverse profiles and mixed teams – an approach that fosters bonds between employees – has to be a priority in the long term.
 For example, Elodie’s situation arose from the fact that she was not in the boys’ club and, as the only woman on the team, she had not been given a chance to fit in.